phupe/geniac-demo-dsl2/docs/usage.md

 The following options can be used:
 * `--skipFastqc`
 * `--skipMultiqc`

 ### `--metadata`
-Specify a two-columns (tab-delimited) metadata file to diplay in the final Multiqc report.
+Specify a two-columns (tab-delimited) metadata file to display in the final Multiqc report.

+See [test/metadata.tsv](../test/metadata.tsv) for a metadata file example.

 ### `--outDir`
 The output directory where the results will be saved.